elunna/nerfhack-changelog/README.md

 ### Flying Changes
 * You cannot be Fast or Very Fast while levitating.
-* You cannot be Very Fast while flying.
 * Stomping boots and Jumping boots block flying.
 * Extrinsic fumbling blocks flying (from boots or gloves)
 * You cannot jump while flying.